mourendxu/SenselMorphTDRaw/README.md

 This is meant to be a jumping off point for anybody who wants to work with sensel morph.

 One important note, DO NOT CALL senselSetLEDBrightness.
 It will slow down your code dramatically.
-I dropped 30 fps from just 1 contact point.
+I dropped to 30 fps from 60 with just 1 contact point.